Shedd Aquarium

-Shedd Aquarium (formally the John G. Shedd Aquarium) is a municipal public aquarium in Chicago, Illinois, United States.
-It is operated by the Chicago Park District, a municipal government agency of the City of Chicago.
+Shedd Aquarium (formally the John G. Shedd Aquarium) is a public aquarium in Chicago, Illinois, United States.
+It is one of the oldest continually operating non-governmental aquariums in the U.S.

 Opened on May 30, 1930, the 5 e6usgal aquarium holds about 32,000 animals.
-It is the third largest aquarium in the Western Hemisphere (after the Georgia Aquarium and The Seas at Epcot) and the 11th-largest aquarium in the world.
+It is the fourth largest aquarium in the Western Hemisphere (after L'Oceanogràfic, the Georgia Aquarium and The Seas at Epcot) and the 11th-largest aquarium in the world.

-The Shedd Aquarium is a highly-ranked world aquarium and at one time was the largest indoor facility in the world.
+The Shedd Aquarium is a highly ranked world aquarium and at one time was the largest indoor facility in the world.
 It is the first inland aquarium with a permanent saltwater fish collection.
-The aquarium is located along Lake Michigan in the city's Museum Campus, which also includes other highly-ranked institutions such as Adler Planetarium and the Field Museum of Natural History.
+The aquarium is located along Lake Michigan in the city's Museum Campus, which also includes other highly ranked institutions such as Adler Planetarium and the Field Museum of Natural History.

 In 2015, the Shedd Aquarium had 2.02 million visitors.
 It was the most visited aquarium in the Western Hemisphere in 2005, and in 2007, became the most visited cultural institution in Chicago.
 The aquarium contains 1,500 species, including fish, marine mammals, birds, snakes, amphibians, and insects.
 The aquarium received awards for "best exhibit" from the Association of Zoos and Aquariums (AZA) for Seahorse Symphony in 1999, Amazon Rising in 2001, and Wild Reef in 2004.
 It was designated a National Historic Landmark in 1987.